aspose-slides/Aspose.Slides-API-References/english/php-java/trendline/gettextframeforoverriding/_index.md

 ---
 title: getTextFrameForOverriding
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 150
 url: /php-java/trendline/gettextframeforoverriding/
 ---

 ## getTextFrameForOverriding()  method

  Can contain a rich formatted text.
 If this property is not null then this formatted text value overrides auto-generated text of data label.